Joe Burrow Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Burrow's 192.5 passing yards per game in two matchups against the Steelers are 67.0 less than yards than his over/under in Sunday's game.
+- Burrow's 192.5 passing yards per game in two matchups against the Steelers are 67.0 fewer yards than his over/under in Sunday's game.

-- Burrow threw a touchdown pass in both of those games against the Steelers, and threw multiple TD passes against them once.
+- Burrow threw at least one touchdown pass in both of those matchups against the Steelers, and threw multiple TD passes against them one time.

-- The Steelers are conceding 258.1 passing yards per game this year, the NFL's 16th-ranked pass defense.
+- The Steelers have the NFL's 16th-ranked pass defense this season, giving up 258.1 yards per game through the air.

-- The Steelers' defense is 12th in the league, conceding 1.5 passing touchdowns per game.
+- The Steelers' defense is 10th in the NFL, giving up 1.5 passing touchdowns per game.

 Recent Performances

+- In last week's outing against the Raiders, Burrow racked up 148 yards while completing 69.0% of his passes, while throwing one touchdown.

+- He also tacked on 11 yards on three carries without a touchdown.

-- Burrow has passed for 689 yards while completing 67% of his throws (69-of-103), with four touchdowns and three interceptions (229.7 yards per game) over his last three outings.
+- Burrow has thrown for 689 yards (229.7 ypg) to lead Cincinnati, completing 67% of his passes and tossing four touchdown passes and three interceptions over his last three appearances.

 Burrow's Cincinnati Teammates